 If you have been sexually assaulted:

-Go someplace safe.
-Tell a person who will support you and/or contact the CEASE program of the Counseling Center.
+Tell a person who will support you and/or contact the CEASE program of Student Counseling Services.

-The CEASE program provides on-campus advocacy and referrals for SUNY Fredonia students that are survivors of violence.
-We can answer questions, be someone to talk to, offer emotional support, and provide referrals.
-You can make an appointment with the CEASE office by stopping by the Counseling Center, LoGrasso Hall, calling us at (716) 673-3424, or emailing the CEASE coordinator at Julie.Bezek@fredonia.edu.
+The CEASE program provides advocacy and referrals for Fredonia students that are survivors of violence.
+We can answer questions, offer emotional support, and provide referrals.
+You can make an appointment with the CEASE office by visiting our office in LoGrasso Hall, calling us at (716) 673-3424, or emailing the CEASE coordinator at Julie.Bezek@fredonia.edu.
 The CEASE office is open M-F, 8:30 am - 5:00 pm.

 For 24 hour assistance The Anew Center of Jamestown (The Salvation Army) provides a 24/7 helpline for survivors of sexual assault and relationship violence (1-800-252-8748).
 The helpline can answer questions, provide referrals or send a victim advocate to meet with you.